22Xploiter-Crew/Uploader/README.md

 If you want to change the file extension, you don't need to rename this uploader. all you have to do is change the extension via utl, for example: https://randsx.com/uploader.php to https://randsx.com/uploader.txt

+NOTE : The requirement for changing the extension is that the .htaccess file on the server can be read / written.